TLD-Mods/Linux_Proton_Guide/README.md

 ### Mods aren't loading:
 - Verify files are **extracted** from zip files
 - Check that .dll files are directly in the Mods folder
-- Make sure you're running MelonLoader 0.6.6, not 0.7.1
+- Make sure you're running MelonLoader 0.7.2.

 ---